Iwan91/Ninja-Tower/README.md

 **unused_images** is a folder that contains images which was unused in game.

 **gameplay_movies** is folder that contain movies from game.
-You can watch 2 of 3 on youtube.
+You can watch 2 of 3 on youtube.<br>
-    -http://www.youtube.com/watch?v=FROgdSAQUwc first gameplay without sound and poor GUI in game.
+    -http://www.youtube.com/watch?v=FROgdSAQUwc first gameplay without sound and poor GUI in game.<br>
     -http://www.youtube.com/watch?v=yj6sJk268m0 second gameplay with sound and nice GUI in game.

 # I've seen enough source.
 Give me the docs.